1jss/C9-lang/README.md

 free(a);
 ```

 Manually allocating memory is the source of many bugs, so it is recommended to use the stack whenever possible.
-If you need to allocate memory on the heap, consider using the arena allocator (`arena.h`) in the C9-libs repo.
+If you need to allocate memory on the heap, consider using the arena allocator (`arena.h`) in the [C9-libs repo](https://github.com/1jss/C9-libs).
 This file contains functions for allocating memory on the heap in a safer way.

 # C9 and C99 comparison
 As C9 is a subset of the C99 programing language the following part is intended for someone that already knows C99 and wants to know what is missing in C9 and why.
+If language subsets are new to you, take a few minutes to read about MISRA C, which C9 has taken inspiration from.

 ## Keywords
 All C99 keywords are reserved in C9, but many are not allowed.